bitnami/containers/CONTRIBUTING.md

+# ⚠️ This repository is a fork; the below does not apply

+SCT has forked this repository from <https://github.com/bitnami/containers>.
+We leave the text below to keep as much of the upstream intact, but SCT makes no guarantees about process or approach, as this fork is intended for our use alone.

+____

 # Contributing Guidelines

 Contributions are welcome via GitHub Pull Requests.
 This document outlines the process to help get your contribution accepted.